-Light the candles eighteen minutes before sunset—and under no circumstances later than sunset!
+On Fridays, light the candles eighteen minutes before sunset—and under no circumstances later than sunset!
 The times fluctuate based on date and location—click here to receive a free SMS reminder every Friday with candle-lighting time for your location.
 (On holidays [other than Yom Kippur] that do not coincide with Shabbat, one may light the candles after sunset, using an existing flame.)

 - While dressed in your Shabbat or holiday finery, place several coins in a charity box.
 Many have the custom to dedicate this charity to the poor in Israel.

 - Light the candles.
 Place the lit match on the designated surface.

 - Extend your hands over the candles, draw them inwards three times in a circular motion, and then cover your eyes.

 - Say the blessing:

 בָּרוּךְ אַתָּה אַדֹנָ-י אֱ-לֹהֵינוּ מֶלֶךְ הָעוֹלָם אֲשֶׁר קִדְּשָׁנוּ בְּמִצְוֹתָיו וְצִוָּנוּ לְהַדְלִיק נֵר שֶׁל שַׁבָּת קֹדֶשׁ

 Transliteration: Baruch a-ta A-do-nay Elo-hei-nu me-lech ha-o-lam a-sher ki-di-sha-nu bi-mitz-vo-tav vi-tzi-va-noo li-had-leek ner shel Sha-bat ko-desh.